Explanation of Why You Need This Leather Luggage in Your Life

 Respect: Your respect level at airports and hotels will elevate substantially.
 You will get as many compliments sitting next to your sofa as you will at the airport.

-Health: It's good for you to carry things like this piece of luggage and things that don't have wheels.
+Health: It's good for you to carry things like this piece of leather luggage and things that don't have wheels.
 A lifetime of using your muscle it will add years to your physical ability when you're old.
 It's common practice to wear leg weights, carry weights in your leather luggage or to purposefully take the stairs to grow and maintain strength.
 Also adding in more salad into the diet and drinking more water than before.
 All of these things contribute to our overall health in small ways.
 May I suggest you stop the gym membership and start mowing your own yard?
 How many fat out of shape landscapers do you know?

 Aesthetics: Wheels look bad with this old classic leather suitcase style (Imagine a $15,000 suit with roller skates).
 This is functional art so you can put it next to your desk or sofa when not traveling.

 One time, we were doing a two month trip around the world, filming a documentary on the making of our canvas line, Mountainback.
 There were my wife and I, our two little kids and our filmmaker, Joe.
-We had nine 50 lb. leather suitcases and Beast Duffle bags.
+We had nine 50 lb. leather suitcases and Beast Leather Duffle bags and 10 leather carry ons.
 We were packed for cold weather (Scotland and Australia and New Zealand) and hot weather (Kenya and Rwanda).
 We also had 2 large carry-ons per person.
 I'm sure you can imagine the size of vehicles we needed to rent to carry us and our things.
 We'll when we got to Australia, low and behold, they only had tiny little vehicles to rent.
 This would have stressed out any traveler with average luggage, but not us.
-I took the two removable belts off of our suitcases and strapped most of the luggage to the roof rack.
+I took the two removable belts off of our suitcases and strapped most of the leather luggage to the roof rack.
 This valise has removable belts too.